In the cold, pre-dawn hours, what farmer crawling out of bed doesn't wish he could just press a button and have some electronic machine milk the cows?

 Technology is moving rapidly, but it may be another 10 years before a dairy farmer can press a button on the night stand and have some machine do the milking.

-Here's how it works: A cow is identified by the transponder hanging from its neck as it approaches a feeder for a snack.
+Here's how it works: A cow is identified by the transponder as it approaches a feeder for a snack.
 A gate closes behind the animal when it moves into the milker.
 Control panels on each side of the cage-like booth move in until they touch the cow's sides, moving it into the proper position.

 A milking carriage, containing the milker, moves up from behind the cow until sensors touch the animal.
 The floor beneath the cow's hind legs rises in the center and slopes at an angle to the sides.
 This forces the animal's legs apart and kick bars slide into position to give the cow something to lean against.